 Further, the illegal actions underlying the Hostile Work Environment claim may give the District Attorney’s Office of the County of San Francisco, Los Angeles, San Diego, or Sacramento, for example, sufficient grounds to bring criminal charges against the offending person responsible for harassing the victim-employee in addition to possible criminal charges against the employer himself where the employer is an accomplice of sorts in the commission of a crime listed under the California Penal Code, such as Assault, Battery, Stalking, Harassment, or Rape.

-Whether you are a California, New York State, or Washington, D.C.
+Whether you are a California, New York State, Massachusetts, or Washington, D.C.
 Employer facing a Hostile Work Environment claim against you by your employee, or you are an Employee who is filing a Hostile Work Environment claim yourself, it is crucial to hire an exceptional Employment Lawyer to guide you through the process as soon as possible so as to ensure you do not make any errors that will cost you your case and to ensure that your Hostile Work Environment Lawyer makes the most of your case’s strengths.

-As a California, New York, and Washington, D.C.
+As a California, New York, Massachusetts, and Washington, D.C.
 Hostile Work Environment Attorney, I understand the importance of providing cutting-edge legal services for clients.
 I am prepared to help create a team of non-legal professionals to support your case from the start, including private investigators, forensic psychologists, security personnel, human resources consultants, sexual trauma therapists and experts, as well as courtroom professionals to maximize my representation of your case, including audio-visual discovery professionals, jury selection psychologists, and expert witnesses from industries ranging from IT, Biotech, Gaming, Fashion, Restaurant, Accountancy, Legal, Medical, Engineering, and Architecture, all focused on giving your lawsuit every possible advantage.